bcgov/nr-permitting-data-spec/autogen_docs/schemas/housing-permit-schema.md

-# Housing Permit Schema
+# Housing Permitting Schema

-*This reference data provides a standard set of housing attributes to supplement the core permit schema.*
+*This data specification provides a standard list of values for Natural Resource Sector permitting data realted to housing attributes to supplement the core permit schema.*

 ## Properties